tdwg/bdq/tg2/_review/index.md

 No technical background in ontology is required.

 ### 1.3 Associated Documents
-All documents listed in the section [Parts of the Standard](#2-parts-of-the-standard).
+See all documents listed in the section [Parts of the Standard](#2-parts-of-the-standard).

 ### 1.4 Status of the Content of This Document

-Section 3 is normative.
-Other sections are non-normative unless explicitly stated otherwise.
+Sections may be either normative (defines what is required to comply with the standard) or non-normative (supports understanding but is not binding) and are marked as such.

+Any sentence or phrase beginning with "For example" or "e.g.", whether in a normative section or a non-normative section, is non-normative.

 ### 1.5 RFC 2119 key words
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119.html).